Face Redness: How to Get Rid of Red Spots on Your Face

-Acne is the most common skin disorder in the United States, and affects over 50 million Americans annually.
-This sometimes painful skin condition often begins in adolescence, when young men and women begin puberty; while many see their acne woes disappear after reaching adulthood, many deal with adult breakouts result in facial redness and painful, swollen blemishes.
+Acne is the most common skin disorder in the United States, and affects approximately 50 million Americans annually.
+This sometimes painful skin condition often begins in adolescence, when young men and women begin puberty; while many see their acne woes disappear after reaching adulthood, many deal with adult breakouts resulting in facial redness and painful, swollen blemishes.

 Acne forms when the tiny pores on the surface of your skin become plugged with oil, dead skin cells, bacteria, and debris.
 Each of your pores opens up to a follicle beneath the top layer of your skin; each of these follicles contains a single hair and a sebaceous gland.
 The latter is responsible for producing sebum, a waxy substance that keeps your skin soft and supple.